-TART transit service operates at 60 minute year-round with exception of 30-minute service in the peak summer and winter seasons.
-Seasonal transit service is provided by TTD's East Shore Express with 20-minute frequency from Incline Village to Sand Harbor, June-September.
+TART provides transit service with 1 hour frequency from Tahoe City to Incline Village.
+Seasonal transit service is provided by TTD's East Shore Express with 20 minute frequency from Incline Village to Sand Harbor, June-September.
 There are currently no park and ride facilities except for the temporary park and ride lot for the East Shore Express at the Old Incline Elementary School.
 Fifteen miles of bike and pedestrian paths are complete with another 21 miles remaining to be built.
 South of Incline Village along SR 28, three miles of the East Shore Tahoe Trail shared-use path to Sand Harbor are under construction.
 There are no pedestrian or bicycle facilities south of Sand Harbor to serve recreation facilities or between Crystal Bay and Incline Village.